Complete Call-by-Value Calculi of Control Operators, I: Introduction

 After the presentation of the first formal system embodying control operators by Felleisen et al.~\cite{krj20}, and after the striking exposition of its relevance to the classical logic by Griffin \cite{ucb27}, the studies of first-class continuation exploded.
 Various systems have been proposed by now.
 If we restrict the search range to call-by-value calculi, we still find an abundance; \cite{krj20}\cite{kwx35}\cite{zfk00} to name a few.
 In this paper, we add new systems further to the end of the long list.
 Our contribution is to present new call-by-value calculi that are complete and still satisfy good properties, as explained shortly in turn.

 The semantics of call-by-value calculi (as well as call-by-name calculi) is traditionally given by the continuation-passing style (CPS) translation.
 From its start, it has been used in connection with the implementation of programming languages \cite{aaj61}.
-Flanagan et al. suggests relationship to optimization \cite{wmx35}.
+Flanagan et al.\ suggests relationship to optimization \cite{wmx35}.
 With regard to mathematical logic, it corresponds to the Kuroda translation that is a variant of G\"odel's double negation translation \cite{tuj96}\cite{sjt10}.
 Now the CPS translation is commonly accepted as the standard semantics.

 Given the semantics, completeness is one of the most desirable properties.
+The completeness asserts that every equality in the semantics is reflected in the calculus.
 If a system is not complete, it suffers a loss of a part of the wealth that is inherited from the target of the semantics.
 The target of the CPS semantics is simply the lambda calculus, the $\beta\eta$-reduction of which is the condensation of the essence of computation.
 If not complete, thus failing to inherit the essence, the concerned system definitely misses certain quality that it should intrinsically possess.